-Romania: Electricity suppliers demand reintroduction of bilateral contracts to stabilize the market and prices16.
-March 2016. / SEE Energy News
+Romania: Electricity suppliers demand reintroduction of bilateral contracts to stabilize the market and prices, SEE Energy News

 Association of Electricity Suppliers in Romania (AFEER) proposes the reintroduction of direct bilateral contracts, prohibited by current legislation, according to a statement issued by the organization in the context of consultations amending Law no. 123/2012.